The Philosophy of Music: Exploring the Nature and Significance of Musical Expression

 Another argument for the intrinsic value of music is that it can connect us to something greater than ourselves.
 Some people believe that music can provide us with a glimpse of the divine, and can help us to connect with the spiritual realm.

-See also The Philosophy of Mythology: Analyzing the Cultural and Spiritual Significance of Mythological Narratives
+See also The Philosophy of Alienation: Analyzing the Concept and Ethics of Alienation in Contemporary Society

 FAQs